REPPL/qtp/README.md

 ## Use

-Execute the script using the following command (assuming use of a virtual environment):
+Execute the script using the following command (assuming an active virtual environment):

 ```sh
 python start.py PROJECT_NAME